jmrnilsson/aoc-watcher/README.md

 ## Additional notes
 Advent of Code is a puzzle oriented calendar by [Eric Wastl](https://twitter.com/ericwastl) and other contributors.
 Please consider [supporting their work](https://adventofcode.com/2022/support).

-This repository is provided under [MIT](LICENSE) and is not directly affillated with Advent of Code, Firefox, Brave, Safari, Chrome, NodeJS or any of libraries referenced.
+This repository is provided under [MIT](LICENSE) and is not directly affiliated with Advent of Code, Firefox, Brave, Safari, Chrome, NodeJS or any of libraries referenced.